zgkxzx/Modbus4Android/README.md

 ## modbus tcp for android

-### 介绍
-这是Android版的Modbus TCP 例子，例子里面只写了对保持寄存器的读写功能，其中要注意的是对modbus的初始化、读、写等等操作都要在子线程里面进行，不然会引起网络操作在主线程的异常。

-### 说明
+### Introduce
-对于modbus 的线圈，离散寄存器，输入寄存器等等的操作，程序思路基本一致，不另作例子；对于modbus RTU/ASCII模式的通信，手机上面不带串口功能，用不了此功能，暂时没有上传。
+This is a Mobus TCP for Android.If You need the examples for RTU/ASCII ,you can call me.

-### 如何使用
+### How to use
 >Creat ModbusMaster

 	ModbusFactory factory = new ModbusFactory();